axelarnetwork/axelar-cgp-solidity/contracts/governance/DESIGN.md

 The Multisig contract extends its purview functionality to include external contract calls.
 The `execute` function allows signers to call any function on any external contract.
 The data accompanying this call contains the target contract's function and its associated arguments.
 It may also include native tokens as part of the transaction.

 ### Safeguards
-Multisig contract incorporates safeguards to deter misuse.
-Checks to prevent multiple votes from the same account within an epoch or duplicating a signer, as well as a requirement for transactions to meet the voting threshold before execution are in place as preventive measures.
+The Multisig contract incorporates safeguards to deter misuse.
+These safeguards enforce preventive measures such as prohibiting multiple votes from the same account within an epoch, preventing signer duplication, and requiring transactions to meet the voting threshold before execution.

 ## Interchain Governance